-Newton and Quick Release support Penlon to significantly increase ventilator production in response to COVID-19
+Newton and Quick Release support Penlon to manufacture 11,683 ventilators in twelve weeks – in response to COVID-19

 In a nutshell